-Early Print Complete allows the printer to send Print Complete status to the host before the printer is actually printing all data.
+Early Print Complete allows the printer to send Print Complete status to the host before the printer is actually done printing all data.
 Early Print Complete is only available if the IPDS feature is installed.

-- DISABLE (the default) means the printer will suppress the Early Print Complete response until all printing is complete. - ENABLE means the printer will send an acknowledgement to the host when it is able to accept more data. - NOTE: When an Early Print Complete is enabled and an error occurs, the data in the printer will remain in the buffer (regardless of the setting of the Cancel Buffer option).
-It is recommended that local procedures be followed to recover from the error.
+• DISABLE (the default) means the printer will suppress the Early Print Complete response until all printing is complete.

+- ENABLE means the printer will send an acknowledgement to the host when it is able to accept more data. - NOTE: When an Early Print Complete is enabled and an error occurs, the data in the printer will remain in the buffer (regardless of the setting of the Cancel Buffer option).
+It is recommended that local procedures be followed to recover from the error. - NOTE: Do not select Early Print Complete while a print job is in progress.
+If this is done you will need to restart the printer.